COVID-19 Advice & Information

 This page has been provided to give families key information about the school during the Coronavirus pandemic and to provide you with regular updates regarding any school closure.

-The school is currently closed for pupils other than those of Critical Workers and those who are vulnerable.
-Currently, the school defines vulnerable pupils as those who have social care involvement, have an EHCP, are Looked After Children (LAC; SGO) or are Post Looked After Children (PLAC).
-Critical Worker and vulnerable children are taught between 8:45am and 3:15pm, Monday to Friday, in our year group 'Rainbow' classes.
-All information regarding the school day for Rainbow class has been sent to families and can also be found on our social media platforms.
-A map for drop-off and collection of children during this school closure can be viewed or downloaded at the bottom of this page.
+The Government may instruct that the school is to close again to pupils other than those who are Critical Worker or vulnerable children.
+In this instance, the school will define vulnerable pupils as those who have social care involvement, have an EHCP, are Looked After Children (LAC; SGO) or are Post Looked After Children (PLAC).
+Critical Worker and vulnerable children would be taught from 8:45am to 3:15pm in our 'Rainbow' classes.
+All information regarding Rainbow class would be sent to families at the time and would be accessed at the bottom of this page.

-Several changes have had to be made to the organisation of the school day and to the site for this current academic year.
+Several changes have had to be made to the organisation of the school day and to the site for this unprecedented time.
 These changes are explained in the guidance for parents.
-It should be noted that all changes are necessary to help keep pupils, parents, staff and visitors safe.
+Any changes are made with the purpose of ensuring we help keep pupils, parents, staff and visitors safe.

 Any child who is displaying any symptoms of COVID-19 must not attend school and a test should be booked.
 Please visit this page for booking a COVID-19 test.
-It is compulsory that all children aged 5 and over attend school.
+Attendance is mandatory for all children aged 5 and over.
 All attendance will be recorded and monitored, with any absence being dealt with through the usual attendance procedure.
 Parents should be aware that exceeding ten sessions of unauthorised absence may result in them receiving a fine from the Local Authority.
-Whilst the school is closed (current status), pupil absence is marked with an authorised code and no fines are issued.
+If the whole school is closed or there is a bubble closure, pupil absence is marked with an authorised code and no fines are issued.

-The school closes during all school holidays - this includes the February 2021 half-term week.
+The school closes fully during all school holidays.
 If a child tests positive for Coronavirus during a holiday period, parents must let the school know immediately despite us being closed.
-Parents do this by emailing the school using the following address: firstname.lastname@example.org This allows us to take any necessary action depending on the date and time of the test result or on the date symptoms first appeared.
+Parents do this by emailing the school using the following address: email@example.com This allows us to take any necessary action depending on the date and time of the test result or on the date symptoms first appeared.
 A positive result may have an affect on one of our 'bubbles' so it is possible that the school will need to message parents during a holiday period and tell particular pupils to self-isolate.
 Parents should always check their emails daily for this reason.
 If telling us about a positive test result, proof of this must be provided in the email to us.

 What is the Coronavirus and what are the symptoms?